xpqz/dyalog-docs/language-reference-guide/docs/the-i-beam-operator/continue-autosave.md

-This function enables or disables the automatic saving of a `CONTINUE` workspace when Dyalog exits.
+This function enables or disables the automatic saving of a `CONTINUE` workspace when Dyalog exits under certain circumstances.

 By default this is disabled when Dyalog starts and must be explicitly enabled using this function.

 `Y` is an integer defined as follows: